Alexander P. Stewart: Postbellum career

 After the war, Stewart moved to Missouri in 1869 and became an insurance executive.
 He then moved to Mississippi in 1874, where he served as the Chancellor of the University of Mississippi until 1886.
 From 1890 to 1908, he was the commissioner of the Chickamauga and Chattanooga National Military Park.
 He was injured when he was hit by a train on March 30, 1893, and returned to Missouri in 1906.

 By 1905, Stewart was described as "of advanced years, but clear of intellect" and "deeply interested...for several years" in the teachings of the Watch Tower; that magazine reported Stewart's baptism following a talk by Charles Taze Russell.
 Russell delivered the funeral sermon in St. Louis following Stewart's death in Biloxi, Mississippi in 1908.
 Stewart is buried in Bellefontaine Cemetery, St. Louis, Missouri.

-A statue of Stewart erected in 1919 is located outside the Hamilton County Tn.
-Courthouse in Chattanooga, Tennessee.
+A statue of Stewart erected in 1919 is located outside the Hamilton County Courthouse in Chattanooga, Tennessee.